-The weather in the Territory is extreme.
+The weather in the northern parts of Australia is extreme.
 We have 2 seasons.
 The ‘wet’ and the ‘dry’.
 The ‘Dry Season’ is usually the best time to travel in the Outback.
 The weather is milder, often cool and it rarely rains so travel is more predictable.
 Caution about the bull-dust in remote areas though as visibility can be cut dramatically.

 The ‘Wet Season’ is often unpredictable and travel planning is more risky.
 When the monsoon rains come, roads are likely to be slippery, boggy and often impassible along with other problems: Deep pot-holes appear in the roads, wash-outs from flooded creeks can appear suddenly so be sure to watch your surroundings carefully.

 - Always drive to the conditions.